sjp38/linux/Documentation/admin-guide/mm/data_access_monitor.rst

 Only a small portions of the super-huge virtual address space of processes is mapped to physical memory and used.
 Thus, tracking the unmapped address regions is just wasteful.
-However, tracking every memory mapping change can incur high overhead only.
+However, tracking every memory mapping change might incur high overhead.
 Thus, DAMON allow users to specify a time interval (``regions update interval``) to check and apply the dynamic memory mapping changes to the tracking regions.